 While everyone huddled around the fire, the smorgasbord of wood fire pizza and other potluck goodness was passed around and devoured as quickly as it was spotted.
 The atmosphere was loud and energetic; everyone was laughing as stories of the day’s adventure were shared.

 Rothrock Outfitters opened up their doors just for Frozen Fat participants and welcomed the haggard group in for some fresh-brewed coffee and a bagels-and-lox breakfast spread.
 Unfortunately, this is the point where our Frozen Fat Weekend ended.
 Although excuses as to why Jess and I bailed on the Allegrippis ride are in ample supply between exhausted bodies and soaked boots, they are still just that, excuses.
 As we made our rounds saying goodbye to our new friends, they were getting ready to head out into the mid-30’s and rain to shred some Allegrippis trail.

 I can not speak highly enough of this event and the number of kind hearted individuals who I met throughout the weekend and am already excited for the reunion of friends and surprises the 2018 Frozen Fat will provide.
 Although fearful of what I wish for, I do hope it snows more next year.
 Does this sound like something you would want to get behind?
 Enjoy a long day trudging through challenging terrain on your fat bike?
-Check out www.frznft.com for more info.
+Find out more here.

 Don’t like it, don’t come!